 On one day each month we check to see how many of our patients suffered certain types of harm whilst in our care.
 We call this the Safety Thermometer.
 The Safety Thermometer looks at four harms: pressure ulcers, falls, blood clots and urine infections for those patients who have a urinary catheter in place.
 This helps us to understand where we need to make improvements.
 The score below shows the percentage of patients who did not experience any new harms.

-97.9% of patients did not experience any of the four harms.
+98.9% of patients did not experience any of the four harms in the Trust

 For more information, including a breakdown by category, please visit:

 HCAIs are infections acquired as a result of healthcare interventions.
 Clostridium difficile (C.difficile) and methicillin-resistant staphylococcus aureus (MRSA) bacteremia are the most common.
 C.difficile is a type of bacterial infection that can affect the digestive system, causing diarrhoea, fever and painful abdominal cramps - and sometimes more serious complications.
 The bacteria does not normally affect healthy people, but because some antibiotics remove the 'good bacteria' in the gut that protect against C.difficile, people on these antibiotics are at greater risk.